wp-plugins/wpdiscuz/readme.txt

 == Changelog ==

+= 2.2.5 =
+* Fixed Bug: Comment author profile image issue when using Gravatar
+* Fixed Bug: Conditional php session start (optimized).

+IMPORTANT: If you have a Cache Plugin, please delete all caches after wpDiscuz update.

 = 2.2.4 =
 * Fixed Bug: CSS/Layout issue.
 Breaks some theme layout.

-IMPORTANT: If you have a Cache Plugin, please delete all caches after wpDiscuz update.

 = 2.2.3 =
 * Added: Option to hide/show user avatars on comment form and list